10 Best Free VPNs for Linux (Tested & Updated 2022)

 Best Free VPNs for Linux: Quick Summary

-The Best Free VPNs for Linux (Updated 2021)
+The Best Free VPNs for Linux (Detailed Guide)

-Regardless of which Linux Distro you have, the VPN you choose should offer fast speeds, strong security, and most importantly, easy installation.
-I tested over 180+ providers to bring you the best in the market to use on your Linux from anywhere in the world:
+Regardless of the Linux Distro, the free Linux VPN you choose should offer fast speeds, strong security, and most importantly – easy installation.
+I tested over 50+ providers to recommend the best free VPN for Linux in 2022:

-The best part of all: if you opt for their 1-year plan, you only pay a minimal $6.67/month and get 3-Months free along with access to ten simultaneous connections on a single subscription.
+The best part of all: if you opt for their 1-year plan, you only pay a minimal $6.67/mo and get 3-months free along with access to ten simultaneous connections on a single subscription.

 - Unblocks Netflix, Hulu, Amazon Prime

 Users have an easy-to-use and intuitive client for Linux that makes configuring and establishing VPN connections incredibly easy.
-The free plan does limit the servers accessible to three, while imposing a 10 GB data cap.
+Windscribe provides 600+ servers in 52 countries.